Why Does an Octopus Bleed Blue?

 Image credit: TheJournal.ie

-The octopus is said to have a three-chambered heart, which helps it in breathing and circulating blood all over the body.
+The octopus is said to have a three-chambered heart, which helps it breathe and circulate blood all over the body.
 One of its hearts helps circulate blood all over the body, it is known as the systematic heart and the rest two are the branchial hearts that help the octopus breathe through the gills.
 It’s the systematic heart that gets tired quickly in mobilizing, making the octopus crawl.
 The most interesting fact about these creatures is that they bleed blue… blue blood is what they have in their body.
-Their body doesn’t contain heme iron, instead, they have copper ions that turn their blood into the blue colour.
+Their body doesn’t contain heme iron, instead, they have copper ions that turn their blood into a blue color.

 hemocyanin